 The board of directors of our general partner will adopt a policy pursuant to which we will distribute all of the available cash we generate each quarter.
 Available cash for each quarter will be determined by the board of directors of our general partner following the end of such quarter.
 We expect that available cash for each quarter will generally equal our cash flow from operations for the quarter, less cash needed for maintenance capital expenditures, debt service and other contractual obligations, and reserves for future operating or capital needs that the board of directors of our general partner deems necessary or appropriate.
-We do not intend to maintain excess distribution coverage for the purpose of maintaining stability or growth in our quarterly distributions.
+We do not intend to maintain excess distribution coverage for the purpose of maintaining stability or growth in our quarterly distributions or otherwise to reserve cash for distributions, and we do not intend to bic incur debt to pay quarterly distributions.
 We expect to finance substantially all of our growth externally, either by debt issuances or additional issuances of equity.

 Because our policy will be to distribute all the available cash we generate each quarter, without reserving cash for future distributions or borrowing to pay distributions during periods of low cash flow from operations, our unitholders will have direct exposure to fluctuations in the amount of cash generated by our business.
-We expect that the amount of our quarterly distributions, if any, will not be stable and will vary form quarter to quarter as a direct result of variations in our operating performance and cash flow caused by fluctuations in the price of nitrogen fertilizers and in the amount of forward and prepaid sales we have in any given quarter.
+We expect that the amount of our quarterly distributions, if any, will vary based on our operating cash flow during such quarter.
+Our quarterly cash distributions, if any, will not be stable and will vary from quarter to quarter as a direct result of variations in our operating performance and cash flow caused by fluctuations in the price of nitrogen fertilizers and in the amount of forward and prepaid sales we have in any given quarter.
 Such variations in the amount of our quarterly distributions may be significant.
 Unlike most publicly traded partnerships, we will not have a minimum quarterly distribution or employ structures intended to consistently maintain or increase distributions over time.
-The board of directors of our general partner may change our distribution policy at any time and from time to time.
-Our partnership agreement does not require us to pay cash distributions on a quarterly or other basis.
+The board of directors of our general partner may cash distributions on a quarterly or other basis.